 Internet of Things (6LowPan)

-The UNH-IOL is developing a testing program for IPv6 over Low-Power Wireless Personal Area Networks (6LoWPANs).
+We are developing a testing program for IPv6 over Low-Power Wireless Personal Area Networks (6LoWPANs).
 6LoWPAN is being standardized by the IETF as a mechanism to allow the operation of IPv6 within constrained networks, specifically those based on IEEE 802.15.4.
 Small frame size, low bandwidth, sleeping nodes, and low power consumption are some of the properties inherent in these networks.
 This technology is of particular interest in the smart energy and building automation spaces.

 For more information please contact our lead investigator in this area, James Swan.